hougs/jhlch.github.io/_posts/2014-04-11-using-virtualenv-to-manage-dependencies-in-projects.md

     mkvirtualenv myenv

-This creates a new virtual env named `myenv'.
+This creates a new virtual env named `myenv`.
 You can then start installing
 the following packages into your virtual env with pip: